Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Calculating Sample Size

-where $\lceil \theta \rceil$ denotes the ceiling function mapping $\theta$ to the least integer $\ge \theta$, and $p^*$ denotes the anticipated value of $p$, i.e., an initial estimate.
-(Sample size formulae for the Clopper-Pearson, Wilson and Agresti-Coull intervals are given in appendix \ref{app:A}.)
+where $\lceil \cdot \rceil$ denotes the ceiling function, and $p^*$ denotes an anticipated value of $p$, i.e., an initial estimate.
+(Sample size formulas for the Clopper-Pearson, Wilson and Agresti-Coull intervals are given in Appendix \ref{app:A}.)